-Leasehold improvements term of lease
+term of lease ten years three years

-Furniture and fixtures ten years

-Computers three years

-Other five years

 The Foundation reviews the carrying amounts of its property and equipment regularly.
 If the property and equipment no longer have any long-term service potential to the Foundation, the excess of the net carrying amount over any residual value is recognized as an expense in the statement of operations.